itwizz26/LetsChatV1.0/README.md

 To Install
 ----------
-Run the queries in the LetsChat.sql file to create the database structure.
+Run the queries in the LetsChat.sql file to create the database structure in MySQL DB.
-Change the database credentials in /app/models/Chat.php to match your own login, i.e. the 4 DB constants - HOST, DBASE, USER and PASS.
+Change the database credentials in /app/models/Chat.php to match your own login, i.e. the constants - HOST, DBASE, USER and PASS.
+Save the files on your web server's root directory (e.g. www_root/ or htdocs/) under a directory called letschat, i.e. /letschat/app/ and /letschat/public/.
-Save the files on your web server under the directory /letschat and open http://localhost/letschat/public/ in your browser to start commenting.
+Open http://localhost/letschat/public/ in your browser to start commenting.

 Browser support
 ---------------